TsuckermanDev/Carrot/README.md

 Introduction
 -------------

-Nukkit is nuclear-powered server software for Minecraft: Pocket Edition.
+Carrot is nuclear-powered server software for Minecraft: Pocket Edition.
 It has a few key advantages over other server software:

-* Written in Java, Nukkit is faster and more stable.
+* Written in Java, Carrot is faster and more stable.
-* Having a friendly structure, it's easy to contribute to Nukkit's development and rewrite plugins from other platforms into Nukkit plugins.
+* Having a friendly structure, it's easy to contribute to Carrot's development and rewrite plugins from other platforms into Carrot plugins.

-Nukkit is **under improvement** yet, we welcome contributions.
+Carrot is **under improvement** yet, we welcome contributions.

 Build JAR file
 -------------